grafana/tempo-operator/docs/operator/feature-gates.md

 <div>

 <p>BuiltInCertManagement is the configuration for the built-in facility to generate and rotate
 TLS client and serving certificates for all Tempo services and internal clients.
-All necesary secrets and configmaps for protecting the internal components will be created if this option is enabled.</p>
+All necessary secrets and configmaps for protecting the internal components will be created if this option is enabled.</p>

 </div>